joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/12/15/theater/great-expectations-review-eddie-izzard.html?searchResultPosition=1

 **Twitter Suspends Accounts of Half a Dozen Journalists**\
-`The social media service, which is owned by Elon Musk, said the accounts were suspended for “violating the Twitter rules” but did not provide details.`\
+`The social media service, which is owned by Elon Musk, said that it suspends accounts that “violate the Twitter rules” but did not provide details.`\
 https://nytimes.com/2022/12/15/technology/twitter-suspends-journalist-accounts-elon-musk.html?searchResultPosition=2

 **Yankees Dig Deep Again, Committing $162 Million to Carlos Rodón**\